• Skip to primary navigation

 10. Dietary changes

 Using different natural treatments may not be effective unless you are practicing a healthy lifestyle.
 If you want to spare yourself from diseases you should maintain a healthy lifestyle.
-Dietary changes are one way to keep your body function properly.
+Dietary changes are one way to keep your body functioning properly.
 This will also help to prevent health problems like actinic keratosis.

 It is important to include fruits and vegetables in your daily diet especially those that are rich in antioxidants, vitamin C, and selenium.
 These nutrients will boost the health of your skin cells.
 Boosting your immune system can also reduce the risks of developing diseases like actinic keratosis.